NOAAS Mount Mitchell

 NOAAS Mount Mitchell (S 222) was an American survey vessel in commission in the National Oceanic and Atmospheric Administration from 1970 to 1995.
 Prior to her NOAA career, she was in commission in the United States Coast and Geodetic Survey as USC&GS Mount Mitchell (MSS 22) from 1968 to 1970.
 In 2003, she returned to service as the private research ship R/V Mt.
-Mitchell.
+Mitchell then in 2023 was sold to the Government of Uruguay who still operate her in 2026.